 Short answer: It depends.

 In moderation, popcorn can be an extremely healthy snack for both you and your pup.
 However, the issue lies in how the popcorn is prepared, seasoned, or otherwise flavored.

-Popcorn that’s cooked in oil, covered in salt or soaked with butter on the other hand, is typically saturated in chemicals and other additives which negate any and all of the would-be benefits of the treat.
+Popcorn that’s cooked in oil, covered in salt or soaked with butter, on the other hand, is typically saturated in chemicals and other additives that negate any and all of the would-be benefits of the treat.